ramzijebalia/NBA_games/README.md

 Step-by-step process

-Part 1: Brainstorm ideas
+ 1: Brainstorm ideas

-Part 2: Collect data (NBA games)
+ 2: Collect data (NBA games)

-Part 3: Clean and Explore data (feature engineering)
+ 3: Clean and Explore data (feature engineering)

-Part 4: Build a predictive model
+ 4: Build a predictive model

-Part 5: Deploy the model with FastAPI
+ 5: Deploy the model with FastAPI

-Part 6: Create a web app with Dash
+ 6: Create a web app with Dash

 Technologies that will be used